 ICT - Internet Safety, detailed discussion with children about their understanding of the dangers, sharing some experiences and views.
 To be aware of the addiction of gaming and chat rooms and that some online gaming formats are age restricted for a reason.
 To be aware of relationships online and the pressures that could arise, also that the same principals apply to online relationships as face-to face, including the respect to others even when anonymous.
 Discuss online regulations and how children are legally responsible for their actions from age ten.
 To realise that everyone online might not be who they say they are.
 To be mindful that social media is an area which can be used for the befriending of children.
 To critically consider their online friendships and sources of information, including the risks associated with people they have never met.
 To understand how information and data is shared, stored for future use and used online.
 Project with focus on Cyber Bulling consequences on mental health, relationships and gaming addiction.
 To be a discerning consumer of information and always check sources thoroughly, to realise that some information, including that from search engines is ranked selected and targeted, e.g. not all information from 'Wikipedia' is totally accurate.
+To understand AI (Artificial Intelligence) as a tool in search engines, games, and chatbots, children will explore its benefits and limitations.
+They will learn to think critically, verify information, and use AI responsibly.
+They will also discuss the moral implications of using AI in academic work, considering when it is helpful or inappropriate.
 Project on School Rules - Children prepare a PowerPoint discussing bullying, consequences of their actions on other children, kindness consideration for others by following the rules and principals for keeping safe.
 How to recognise risks, harmful content and contact and how to report them.